Guayakí wouldn't be here today without our co-founder, Alex Pryor!

 The yerba mate grown in the South American Atlantic rainforest is the key ingredient in Guayaki’s organic, fair trade beverages.
 The yerba mate trees depend on at least 15% of the rainfall from the Amazon Basin that “navigates” thousands of miles south via “flying rivers”.

-This short film takes you to the source of our sacred plant deep in the heart of the amazon.
+This short film takes you to the source of the sacred yerba mate plant deep in the heart of the South America.